HEFTIEProject/zarr-benchmarks/docs/index.md

 ### Default configuration

-Unless stated as being varied, the default confugration used was:
+Unless stated as being varied, the default configuration used was:

 - **Chunk size** = 128 x 128 x 128
 - **Compressor** = blsoc-zstd